-Because it is established at the peak of the Western Ghat, Tamhini Ghat is well-known for its surroundings that comprises of attractive waterfalls, balmy lakes, and thick jungles.
-The whole sweep turns into a kickass destination during the monsoons especially in the months of August and September.
+Because it is established at the peak of the Western Ghats, Tamhini Ghat is well-known for its surroundings comprising attractive waterfalls, balmy lakes, and thick jungles.
+The sweep becomes a kickass destination during the monsoons, especially in August and September.
 During the rainy season, Tamhini transforms itself into a green carpet laddered with numerous waterfalls and petite rivulets.

-The road from Tamhini Ghat leads to the Mulshi Dam backwater which further trails to Palse waterfall.
-Further ahead is Kolad which is immensely popular for white river rafting on Kundalika River.
-Owing to the heavy rains, it is the perfect time to discover the Tamhini Ghat region, encircled by Mulshi Lake, cascading waterfalls and dense forest cover.
+The road from Tamhini Ghat leads to the Mulshi Dam backwater, which other trails to Palse waterfall.
+Further ahead is Kolad, which is immensely popular for white water river rafting on the Kundalika River.
+The heavy rains make it the perfect time to discover the Tamhini Ghat region, encircled by Mulshi Lake, cascading waterfalls and dense forest cover.